roxanageambasu/roxanageambasu.github.io/scalable-transparency-experiments.md

 How long does it take until a particular tracker starts targeting on a particular piece of data?
 How frequent is re-targeting applied?

-### How Spread Is Personalization on Social Data on the Web?
+### Question 3: How Spread Is Personalization on the Web?

 Advertising is just one type of service where we already know targeting happens.
 In recent years, however, there has been some speculation recently on whether other services leverage user's data